 - While it is possible to handle a car accident case yourself, even victims of minor accidents may benefit from working with an attorney.

-- It can be especially advantageous to work with a personal injury lawyer if you were hit by a drunk driver; the accident was with a commercial vehicle; you suffered severe injuries; you have hospital, insurance, or medical liens; or you suffered a loss of income because you can no longer work.
+- It can be especially advantageous to work with a car accident attorney if you were hit by a drunk driver; the accident was with a commercial vehicle; you suffered severe injuries; you have hospital, insurance, or medical liens; or you suffered a loss of income because you can no longer work.

 - A lawyer may not be necessary if the other party admitted fault, you sustained only minor injuries, and you only missed a few days of work.